feynon/carlosbecker.com/content/post/2017-03-04-distributed-locks-redis.md

 An ideal scenario would consist of idempotent services, but, since most of those tasks talk to government services, we are pretty ~~fucking~~ far from an ideal scenario.

-We cannot fix the government services’ code, so, to avoid calling them several times for the same input (which they don't like, by the way), we had think about mainly two options:
+We cannot fix the government services' code, so, to avoid calling them several times for the same input (which they don't like, by the way), we had think about mainly two options:

 1. Run it all in a single server;
 2. Synchronize work, somehow.